tangerzhang/NC-Ficus-backbone/README.md

 ```
 perl ~/software/script/faSize.pl snp.demo.fasta
 ```
+> Running this script on demo data needs only 1 second.
-> After running the script, we will get a snp.demo.fasta file, containing 17 sequences with each having 881 SNPs.
+After running the script, we will get a snp.demo.fasta file, containing 17 sequences with each having 881 SNPs.
 The parameter -m 0.4 will allow a mininum missing rate of 40% within each SNP site.

 ### Extract subset of samples from VCF
 - **Parameter description**